-Colorectal cancer is usually contained within the colon, but when it becomes advanced, the cancer can metastasize (spread) to other organs.
-When colorectal cancer spreads, it most often moves to the liver and lungs.
+Colorectal cancer is often contained within the colon, but when it becomes advanced, the cancer can metastasize (spread) to other organs.
+When colorectal cancer spreads, it may move to the liver or lungs.

-The colorectal cancer experts at Memorial Sloan Kettering use physical examinations and diagnostic and imaging tests to confirm a diagnosis or determine the stage of the disease.
+The colorectal cancer experts at Memorial Sloan Kettering use a physical exam and imaging tests to confirm the diagnosis and determine the stage of the disease.

 Depending on the stage of your disease, your doctor may recommend treatment with surgery, chemotherapy, radiation therapy, or some combination of these.
 Your treatment will also vary based on whether the cancer is located in your colon or your rectum.